+Create a link between two points in your score to handle repeats with a single tap.
 Every link that you create consists of two components: a blue circle and an orange circle (an activation point and a target point).
-Blue circles are visible at all times and act like buttons, taking you to the correct location when tapped.
-When you do, the corresponding orange circle flashes twice, showing you where to begin playing, but remains invisible the rest of the time.
+Blue circles are visible on the page at all times and take you to their destination when tapped.
+When you arrive, the corresponding orange circle flashes twice, showing you where to begin playing, but remains invisible the rest of the time.

 Note: Links don't have to be on different pages, they can also be used as visual cues on the same page.
-If you're using forScore mini in landscape mode, it even scrolls up or down if necessary.
+If you're using forScore in landscape mode, it even scrolls up or down if necessary.